Pre-exposure prophylaxis for HIV prevention

-In October 2019, the US Food and Drug Administration (FDA) approved the combination of emtricitabine and tenofovir alafenamide (Descovy) to be used as PrEP in addition to Truvada, which provides similar levels of protection.
+The first form of PrEP for HIV prevention—emtricitabine and tenofovir disoproxil (FTC/TDF; Truvada)—was approved in 2012.
+In October 2019, the US Food and Drug Administration (FDA) approved the combination of emtricitabine and tenofovir alafenamide (FTC/TAF; Descovy) to be used as PrEP in addition to Truvada, which provides similar levels of protection.
+Descovy, however, is currently approved only for cisgender males and transgender women as the efficacy has not been assessed in people at risk for HIV through receptive vaginal sex.

-In December 2021, the FDA approved cabotegravir (Apretude), which is an injectable form of PrEP manufactured by ViiV, a pharmaceutical company that specializes in HIV drugs.
-Regulators believe it will improve medication adherence because it only has to be taken once every two months, and will also widen adoption as it eliminates the need to hide pills or pharmacy visits for discretion.
+In December 2021, the US FDA approved cabotegravir (Apretude), which is an injectable form of PrEP manufactured by Viiv Healthcare.
+Regulators believe it will improve medication adherence because it has to be taken just once every two months, and it will also widen adoption as it eliminates the need to hide pills or pharmacy visits for discretion.

+In its 2021 guidelines, the World Health Organization (WHO) recommends several options for PrEP, tailored to different populations and circumstances: